aws/awsui-documentation/components/mixed-line-bar-chart.md

 > Determines the domain of the x axis, i.e. the range of values that will be visible in the chart.
 > For numerical and time-based data this is represented as an array with two values: `[minimumValue, maximumValue]`.
-> For categorical data this is represented as an array of strings that determine the catogories to display.
+> For categorical data this is represented as an array of strings that determine the categories to display.
 > It is recommended to set this explicitly.
 If not, the component will determine a domain that fits all data points.
 > When controlling this directly, make sure to update the value based on filtering changes.
 >